 It is possible for you to leak amniotic fluid through a tear in your mucus plug.
 This is not dangerous — it just probably means labor is very near (source).
 You should contact a doctor if you haven’t lost your mucus plug and are leaking fluid though.

 Once you lose it, you can contact your doctor to see if he or she wants you to come in to get checked out.
-Usually the loss of a mucus plug is not grounds for a doctor’s visit, but it may help give you some peace of mind.
+Usually, the loss of a mucus plug is not grounds for a doctor’s visit, but it may help give you some peace of mind.

 Is It Harmful To Lose It?

 Your mucus plug served as an extra layer of protection.
-Just because it is gone, doesn’t mean your baby is open to any and all infections though.
+Just because it is gone, doesn’t mean your baby is open to all infections though.
 If your water has yet to break, then your baby still has the bag of waters to serve as protection.

 While your baby is still protected, there are some precautions you need to take to ensure infection doesn’t pass through.